aaron-is-the-best2114/PC-Vital-Box/README.md

    - In the installation directory, locate and run the `uninstall.bat` file.
    - This script will remove all files associated with PC Vital Box and clean up the installation directory.

-3. **Remove Startup Entry**
-   - The uninstaller will also remove the startup entry created during installation, ensuring the application no longer runs automatically.

 If you have trouble uninstalling the program or need further assistance, please create an issue on our GitHub repository: [PC-Vital-Box](https://github.com/aaron-is-the-best2114/PC-Vital-Box).

 ## How It Works